 Best for couch surfing around the world

-If you want to get to meet people and save some money on accommodation, Couchsurfing is your best bet.
+If you want a travel app to get to meet people and save some money on accommodation, Couchsurfing is your best bet.
 Couchsurfing is available in over 230,000 cities around the world, and it is a great option for those traveling on a budget who are also looking to make new friends.

 Apart from getting accommodation, you can also join the many events that local Couchsurfing hosts plan in their cities.